Captainnemo1/Internship_temperature_Sensor/README.md

-# Internship_temperature_Sensor
+# Temperature_Sensor
-This temperature sensor circuit is made exactly as per the requirement of the Testcases given in the assignment The project is build around an Arduino Board for versatality
+The project is build around an Arduino Board for versatality and can read temperatures for upto a 100